Watch our welcome video and visit one of our worship services.

 The Christian year entails a sequence of seven seasons built around holy days that correspond to the major events in the life of Jesus.
 First, a cycle of preparation and celebration developed in the early church around remembering the death and resurrection of Jesus Christ.
 These seasons include Lent, Holy Week, and Easter.
 Later, a second cycle arose to commemorate his birth.
 These seasons include Advent, Christmas, and Epiphany.
 The six month period between them is called Ordinary Time or Pentecost.
 Different colors and themes mark each season.
 Overall, they are designed to take each Christian on a pilgrimage through salvation history in order to grow as followers of Jesus and in order to worship Almighty God.

 Within each liturgical season specific days make manifest the mystery of God’s active presence with and for the world, with and for us, as each fast and feast invites us into this mystery in a different way.”
 Dorothy Bass

 Each month, volunteers fill 480 roles in our four weekend worship services.
 Flexible scheduling and on-going training are provided.
 It is a wonderful way to become involved with our church through worship and service.

 View Volunteer Schedule »

 Singers and Instrumentalists.
-Singers and Instrumentalists are auditioned amateur and professional musicians that provide leadership in weekly worship, seasonal services and special concerts throughout the year.
-The ministry’s musical repertoire spans a wide range of genres, from the most traditional of sacred music and great hymns of the church, to master choral works and orchestral compositions, to contemporary songs of praise and worship.
-Singers and Instrumentalists are scheduled according to the musical selections for any worship service or concert program.
+The ministry is comprised of a very talented group of auditioned singers and instrumentalists, both amateur and professional.
+These dedicated musicians provide leadership in weekly worship and seasonal services throughout the year.
+They are scheduled based on the musical needs of any given service.
+The ministry’s musical repertoire spans a wide range of genres, from traditional sacred choral music and great hymns of the church, to contemporary songs of praise.

 For more information or to schedule an audition, please contact our Director of Music & Worship.